SHARE Virtual Summer Apprenticeships – Faculty Information

 • Faculty mentors agree to provide oversight and feedback to the student on their work throughout the project and to complete a student apprentice assessment form at the end of the semester to offer feedback on the student’s performance and contribution to the project.

-• Faculty mentors will ensure the student apprentice is adequately trained and added to any pertinent research compliance protocols.
+• Faculty mentors will ensure the student apprentice is adequately trained and added to any pertinent research compliance protocols, if applicable.

 • For projects involving human subjects, documentation of IRB approval or of a completed IRB protocol submission must be submitted to OUR prior to the start of the apprenticeship.
 Please plan your IRB timeline accordingly.